mojaloop/thirdparty-sdk/src/README.md

 ## sdk-pisp-schema-adapter command line interface CLI

 ### Separation of concerns
-The purpose of creating `/src/cli.ts` is the separation of thirdparty-scheme-adapter management from @hapi server setup.
+The purpose of creating `/src/cli.ts` is the separation of thirdparty-sdk management from @hapi server setup.

 ### Parameters